Jenniina Nylund: Playing career

 Ahead of the 2015–16 season, Nylund moved 80 mi from home to Kuortane to attend the Kuortaneen urheilulukio ('Kuortane Sports Lukio') and join the school's team in the Naisten SM-sarja, the top-tier women's ice hockey league in Finland (renamed Naisten Liiga in 2017).
 On Team Kuortane, she played alongside several future national team teammates, including Petra Nieminen, Viivi Vainikka, Sini Karjalainen, and Anni Keisala.
 Nylund ranked among the team's top four point earners during her three seasons in Kuortane.
 In the 2017–18 Naisten Liiga season, she led the team in points and goals during the regular season and topped the league's points table in the Aurora Borealis Cup playoffs.
 Buoyed by the sublime scoring production of Nylund, Nieminen, and Vainikka, Team Kuortane won the 2018 Finnish Championship bronze medal – the best postseason finish in team history.

 She has played 83 regular season games in the Naisten SM-sarja/Naisten Liiga, scoring 43 goals and notching 36 assists.
 In the Aurora Borealis Cup playoffs, she has netted nine goals and seven assists in ten games.

-Upon graduating from the Kuortaneen urheilulukio, Nylund opted to play college ice hockey in the United States and joined the St. Cloud State Huskies women's ice hockey program as a freshman for the 2018−2019 season.
-As of the conclusion of the 2020–21 season, she has scored 19 goals and 27 assists for 46 points in 84 games.
+Upon graduating from the Kuortaneen urheilulukio, Nylund opted to play college ice hockey in the United States and joined the St. Cloud State Huskies women's ice hockey program in the Western Collegiate Hockey Association (WCHA) conference of the NCAA Division I as a freshman for the 2018–19 season.
+She served as an alternate captain during the 2021–22 and 2022–23 seasons.
+In total, Nylund scored 40 goals and 48 assists for 89 points in 139 games across five seasons with the Huskies.

+Nylund signed a one-season contract with Brynäs IF for the 2023–24 SDHL season, joining fellow Finnish national team player Sini Karjalainen on the roster.